Your sweet, angelic child has suddenly said mean things to you. Here’s how to respond when your child says hurtful things to you.

 If you’re just as reactive as your child, you might feel tempted to blurt terrible words right back.
 This is especially true if her words triggered deep-rooted pain or guilt you might be feeling.

 But as you likely know, retorting with your own hurtful words is wrong on many levels.

 For starters, it’s the very behavior you don’t want her to do and are trying to steer her away from.
 You’re also not modeling how someone should respond when angered.
 And with both of you upset, you’ll spiral into chaos instead of calming down and learning from the moment.

 As hurtful as it is to hear insults hurled at you, these are still your child’s emotions.
 Yes, she expressed them poorly, but it’s normal and okay for her to feel frustrated, annoyed, or sad.
 Don’t chastise her for not feeling happy all the time.

 How can you acknowledge her emotions?
-Should you need to respond to your child right away, say, “I’m sorry you feel that way.”
+Should you need to respond to your child right away, you can say, “I’m sorry you feel that way.”
 Once she’s able to listen, you can discuss the emotions she felt.
-“Seems like you felt hurt earlier because…”
+“It seemed like you felt hurt earlier because…”

 5. Apologize for your part

 For some parents, saying “I’m sorry” is a hard ask.
 Perhaps we fear losing our ground, as if an apology forfeits our authority.
 Admitting mistakes makes us feel vulnerable, and our pride holds us back.